Think-and-Dev/gitbook-docs-test/docs/integration/fees-calculation.md

 ```
 If fees are paid in MoC, then `btcSent (msg.value) == CommissionParamsStruct.amount`

 - If you are redeeming and fees are paid in RBTC, the transaction returns the amount in RBTC discounting the previously calculated fees.
-If the operation involves interests, you should substract them as well.
+If the operation involves interests, you should subtract them as well.

 ```
 totalBtc = <token>ToBtc(finalAmount);